ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-02-10-cruising-through-fuerteventura.md

 ## Cruising in the North

-Inspired by the bicycle stories, I drove into the hinterlands looking for some Volcanos to ride my mountain-bike.
+Inspired by the bicycle stories, I drove into the hinterlands looking for some volcanos to ride my mountain-bike.
 However, I got distracted by strolling through the streets of [La Oliva](https://www.google.com/maps/place/La+Oliva,+Las+Palmas,+Spain/), a small town in the middle of the northern part of the island.

 ![Palm trees in La Oliva](/assets/images/IMG_7039.jpg)